 As the Indonesian church reflected on their role in God’s mission, they were convicted that Bible translation is foundational to all Christian ministry—evangelism, discipleship, and church planting.
 They were compelled to join in God’s mission to bring his Word to Indonesians in a language they understand best.
 The churches stepped up with funding, people, and prayer.

 Church leaders from multiple denominations collaborated.
 In 2018, churches provided 11 candidates to work as Bible translation facilitators and committed to working in 13 new language groups.
 To this point, they haven’t required any external funding; the Indonesian church is funding the projects.
 Kartidaya is seeing how an interdependent relationship with the national church accelerates Bible translation.

 With God’s help, Kartidaya is accomplishing the essence of partnership, cooperation, teamwork, unity, and life-giving purpose.
-The organization is better aligned to serve the local church, and in partnership with the church, has a greater capacity to accomplish the work of Bible translation for every people group in Indonesia.
+The organization is better aligned to serve the local church and now has a greater capacity to accomplish the work of Bible translation for every people group in Indonesia.

-Seed Company’s Global Innovations unit believes the national church and her partners have the vision and capacity to lead Scripture translation for sustainable transformational ministry within their own countries.
-Global Initiatives serves as a multiplier to boost the capacity of national Bible translation organizations serving the global Church.
+Seed Company’s Growth Partners unit believes the national church and her partners have the vision and capacity to lead Scripture translation for sustainable transformational ministry within their own countries.
+These global initiatives serve as multipliers to boost the capacity of national Bible translation organizations serving the global Church.

 Growth Partners is engaged with partners in Chad, the Democratic Republic of Congo, Ghana, India, Indonesia, Kenya, Mexico, Nigeria, Papua New Guinea, Russia, Singapore, and the United States.